-Transition Edinburgh launches the “Pathways to Zero Carbon Edinburgh” initiative.
-This initiative is the start for wider projects/ activities in collaboration with different local organisations.
+“Pathways to Zero Carbon Edinburgh”.
+This initiative is the start for wider projects/ activities in collaboration with different local organisations – together we are aiming to reach the objective of reaching zero emissions in Edinburgh by 2040.

-You can find all detailed information in the link for Zero Carbon Edinburgh
+You can find more detailed information at Zero Carbon Edinburgh.

 See events for more information.